serlintamilselvam/logistic-regression-from-scratch/README.md

 p(y) = S(β0 + β1 * x1 + . . . + βk * xk), Where S(w) is the logistic sigmoid function given by s(w) = 1/(1+e^(-w))

+### Maximum Likelihood Estimation (MLE) of the Model

+In logistic regression, our goal is to learn a set of parameters βT = (β0 , β1 , ... , βn ) using the available training data.
+For linear regression, the typical method used is the least squares estimation.
+Although we could use (non-linear) least squares to fit the logistic regression model, the more general method of maximum likelihood estimation (MLE) is preferred, since it has better statistical properties.
+The idea behind MLE is to choose the most likely values of the parameters β0 , . . . , βn given the observed sample

+<div align="center">{(Xi1 , . . . , Xik , Yi), 1 ≤ i ≤ n}.</div>

+In logistic regression, the probability model is based on the binomial distributions:

+<div align="center">f(xi, pi) = f(yi, pi) = { pi, if yi = 1 && 1 - pi, if yi = 0}</div>

+where xi = (x1 ,..., xk) is the vector of features and 0 < pi < 1 are the probabilities associated to the binomials in the model.
+In other words, the probability of the feature vector xi specifying the class yi = 1 occurs with probability pi , that is

+<div align="center">p(yi = 1) = pi = (e^(β0+β1*x1i+...+βk*xki)/(1+e^(β0+β1*x1i+...+βk*xki)</div>

+Given a dataset with n training examples and k features

 ## Implementation in R:

 The goal of the project is to implement logistic regression classifier using gradient ascent.

 ### Objective Function

+## Contributors

+1. Bhuvaneshwaran Ravi (bravi19@ubishops.ca)
+2. Jayashree Srinivasan (jsrinivasan19@ubishops.ca)
+3. Kameswaran Rangasamy (krangasamy19@ubishops.ca)
+4. Serlin Tamilselvam (stamilselvam19@ubishops.ca)